aminahsislam/Collatz/README.md

 The Collatz conjecture is a conjecture in mathematics that concerns a sequence defined as follows: start with any positive integer n.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 If the previous term is odd, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.

-The code was written using python,and the resulting dot file was plotted online on https://dreampuf.github.io/GraphvizOnline/
+The code was written using python,and the resulting dot file "collatz-graph.dot" was plotted online on https://dreampuf.github.io/GraphvizOnline/ and uploaded as "collatz.png"